-The average perceptron is a simplification of the voting perceptron we discussed previously.
-The simplification consists in that, instead of keeping track of all \mathbf{w} and b parameters created during the perceptron updates like the voting algorithm, these parameters are averaged into a single model, say avgW and avgB.
+The average perceptron is a simplification of the latter voting perceptron discussed previously.
+The simplification consists in that, instead of keeping track of all \mathbf{w} and b parameters created during the perceptron updates like the voting algorithm, these parameters are averaged into a single model, say \mathbf{avgW} and avgB.
 This algorithm, which is summarized in Algorithm 3, has a constant runtime overhead for computing the average model, i.e., the only additional overhead compared to the regular perceptron are the additions in lines 12 - 14 and 18 - 20, and the divisions in lines 25 and 26.
 Further, the additional memory overhead is also constant, as it maintains a single extra weight vector (totalW) and a single bias term (totalB) during training.
-After training, the average perceptron uses a decision function different from the one used
+After training, the average perceptron uses a decision function different from the one used during training.
+This function has a similar shape to the one listed in Algorithm 1, but uses \mathbf{avgW} and avgB instead.